silvandeleemput/memcnn/docs/installation.rst

 Experiment configuration file
 -----------------------------

 To run the experiments, MemCNN requires setting up a configuration file containing locations to put the data files.
-This step should be only necessary when MemCNN was installed using ``pip`` or when it was installed from sources.
+This step is not necessary for the docker builds.

 The configuration file ``config.json`` goes in the ``/memcnn/config/`` directory of the library and should be formatted as follows: